Items to consider when selecting a non-MSU study abroad program

 Aside from providing you with interesting information about your host country/countries, reading this information may spare you from unpleasant surprises.
 Periodically checking this Web page is especially important if your program and/or travel takes you to regions of the world where unstable conditions exist or are likely to develop.

-Follow the steps on the back of the Non-MSU Study Abroad Program Course Approval Request Form to ensure transfer of credits.
+Follow the steps on the back of the Non-MSU Study Abroad Program Course Approval Form to ensure transfer of credits.

 Your official transcript from abroad must be forwarded to: